martins5678/Auralin-clinical-trial/README.md

 ## Skills and Tools Used
 * Programming Language: Python
 * Project Management: Trello Board
+* Statistical modeling
 * Data Manipulation
 * Data Visualization
 * Data Cleaning
+* Communication
-* Data Exploartion
+* Report writing

-## Data Preprocessing Issues
-The dataset presented a multitude of challenges related to both data structure and data quality.
-Some of the issues include:
+## Task Overview
+Here is a concise high-level review of the critical tasks to achieve the project goal.

+* Loaded and reconciled the dataset into a single table.
+* In-depth exploration, manipulation, and handling of data quality and structural issues such as missing values, duplicated entries, wrong formatting, etc.

 #### Duplicated Entries

-> A comprehensive examination for duplicate entries shows a very unique form of duplicated entries.
-John Doe is a single patient with six different patient ID.
+> A comprehensive examination for duplicate entries shows John Doe is a single patient with six different patient ID.

 ![Duplicated entries](https://raw.githubusercontent.com/bankoleridwan/Auralin-clinical-trial/main/Auralin/duplicated%20enteries.PNG)